|

 Public Key Encryption

-for both encryption and decryption.
-The sender encrypts the message with this
+both encryption and decryption.
+The sender encrypts the message with this key.

-key.
 To be able decrypt this the receiver needs to have this very same key.
+This key

-This key must have been given to the receiver in a way, that others won't
+must have been given to the receiver in a way, that others won't have had the

-have had the opportunity to obtain this key.
-If somebody else does have the
+opportunity to obtain this key.
+If somebody else does have the key, this method

-this problem.
+problem.
 Public Key is a concept where two keys are involved.
-One key is
+One key is a

-a Public Key (used for the encryption) that can be spread through all sorts
+Public Key (used for the encryption) that can be spread through all sorts of

-key is only available to the owner.
-When the system is well implemented the
+is only available to the owner.
+When the system is well implemented the secret

-secret key cannot be derived from the public key.
-Now the sender will crypt
+key cannot be derived from the public key.
+Now the sender will crypt the

-the message with the public key belonging to the receiver.
-Then decryption
+message with the public key belonging to the receiver.
+Then decryption will be

 Crucial in this concept is that the secret (Private) key remains a